sarsimha/CSXL-final-project-/docs/organizations.md

 ## Data Models

-We have created the following data models
+We have created the following data models:
 - Organization: a model for Student Organization that has the id, name, and description.
-- Event:
+- Event: a model for an Event created by a Student Organization that has the event name, description, organization, location, date, and time.

 *TODO: Add all data models created in the final project, update as needed*